ilenhanako/it-kid-book/kid/build_website.md

-To built a building, you need materials :bank:.
+:white_check_mark:To built a building, you need materials :bank:.
 To create a website, you need `commands` :computer:
 Steps and commands to create your spectacular website: